Pranjal448/IPSEC-Covert-Channel/README.md

 ## 3. Virtual Machine Creation

 Two separate Ubuntu virtual machines were created to simulate a multi-node setup.
+One VM acts as sender VM, other acts as a receiver VM.

 ### 3.1 Guest Operating Systems